 Deriving its name from the offshore rocks at Punta de los Lobos Marinos, Point of the Sea Wolves, Point Lobos State Reserve offers hiking, photography, painting, nature study, and picnicking, and is very popular for SCUBA diving.
 On nice days, prospective visitors should try to arrive early, as the park fills rapidly.
 The park entrance is located three miles south of Carmel on Highway One.
-Phone 831-624-4909.
+Phone (831) 624-4909 for more information.

 Whaler’s Cove: The picnic area has one accessible table on a new firm, stable surface.
 The parking lot and route of travel are generally accessible.
 Restrooms: A generally accessible comfort station is nearby.
 The path of travel is accessible.

 The Piney Woods area has an accessible table on dirt surfaces that may be usable in dry weather.
-A new accessibly designed restroom is available in the parking area.
+An accessibly designed restroom is available in the parking area.

 The picnic area at Bird Island has four accessible tables including accessible parking and restroom.

-Cypress Grove Trail is accessible for 0.25 mile and offers excellent views of the cove.
-The trailhead, accessible parking and a new accessible comfort station are located in the Cypress Grove parking area.
+The Cypress Grove Trail is accessible for 0.25 mile and offers excellent views of the cove.
+The trailhead, accessible parking and a accessible comfort station are located in the Cypress Grove parking area.

-Carmelo Meadow Trail, Begins at the entry station and provides accessible trail linkage to the Granite Point Trail (also accessible).
+The Carmelo Meadow Trail begins at the entry station and provides accessible trail linkage to the Granite Point Trail (also accessible).
 The trail winds through native Monterey Pine forest and terminates at Whalers Cove.
 Accessible parking is available at the park entrance.
-The trail is .3 miles in length and is surfaced with compacted soil.
+The trail is 0.3 miles in length and is surfaced with compacted soil.

-Granite Point Trail, The trail is accessed by way of the Carmelo Meadow Trail.
+The Granite Point Trail is accessed by way of the Carmelo Meadow Trail.
 The route hugs the Whalers Cove bluff offering spectacular views of the coastline and its abundant wildlife.
 Accessible parking is available at the park entrance.
-The trail is .36 miles in length and is surfaced with compacted soil.
+The trail is 0.36 miles in length and is surfaced with compacted soil.

-Bird Island Trail This accessible trail begins at the Reserve's southern most parking lot and is approximately 1 mile long.
+The Bird Island Trail begins at the Reserve's southern most parking lot and is approximately 0.5 mile long.
 The trail provides views of Bird Island and China Cove where visitors can watch harbor seals nursing new born pups.

 The Cypress Grove area has an information kiosk with park-related publications and other small items of interest.
-Accessible parking and restoom are nearby.
+Accessible parking and restroom are nearby.